smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	* Read coa2011.shp: 227,759 recoerds, 203,930,998 points.
 Required 11G memory; broke shpConvertWriteFile() as expected,
 	  needs to write in blocks; JSON size: 1666,421,470 ~ 16GB.
+	* Added CRLF removal support. coa2011.js (from Mike Bostock shapefile to JSON program) now fails converting to a string; either a streaming parser is needed; or it needs toString()ing in sections.

 	Current TODO list aimed at Judy Qualters visit:
 	* Add topoJSON support